pyropyro78/RemoteMobSpawn/README.md

 #### RemoteMobSpawn v3.0.0.0 Tested On:
 • 1.7.2 / 1.8 / 1.9 / 1.10 / 1.11 / 1.12

+#### RemoteMobSpawn v4.0.0.0rxx-SNAPSHOT Not Always Tested.
+Use Builds on Jenkins with that in mind.
+Jenkins is currently only open to some, that will change with time.

 #### Features:
 • Spawn mobs on other players